Customer Services

 a) a clerical re-check consisting of all items 1 above;

-b) a check on the applicable Independent Assessor standardisation records and the Centre standardisation records;
+b) a check on the applicable Examiner/Independent Assessor standardisation records and the Centre standardisation records;

 c) a review of the assessment documentation and the original marks awarded for assessment criteria undertaken against the approved mark scheme for the examination, by the Assessment Standards Officer who will confirm or amend the original marks.